 🕒 The First Appearance Hearing (Within 24 Hours)

-In most arrests, a defendant will appear before a judge within 24 hours at First Appearance.
+In most arrests, a defendant will appear before a judge within 24 hours at First Appearance for a bond hearing, where the judge evaluate release conditions and risk factors.
 This is the first major opportunity to argue for release.

 At first appearance, the judge may: